mimn97/pantry-research/README.md

 ## Introduction

-Code Repository of "Evaluating Accessibility of Food Pantries in the U.S. at the Census Block Group Level".
+Code Repository of "Analysis of Socio-economic and geographic disparity in accessibility to food pantries in the U.S.".

 ----------
 ## How to Run Jupyter Notebooks